-Research Methods and Statistics in Education and Psychology IV and psychology: data collection and analysis using multivariate analysis of variance, discriminant analysis, multinomial logistic regression analysis, canonical correlation analysis, cluster analysis, structural equation models, and hierarchical linear models.
+Research Methods and Statistics in Education and Psychology IV

+The applications of quantitative research methods in education and psychology: data collection and analysis using multivariate analysis of variance, discriminant analysis, multinomial logistic regression analysis, canonical correlation analysis, cluster analysis, structural equation models, and hierarchical linear models.
 SPSS will be primarily used for data analysis.
 Students are expected to submit and present a research paper at the end of the course.
 Prerequisite: EDRM712 or equivalent.